Our Gang

 Leaving one group and entering another is what a cultural anthropologist would define as a rite of passage.
 Most often accomplished through some kind of ceremony, this passage may involve a change in one’s status in society.
 The term was coined by Dutch-German-French ethnographer Arnold Van Gennep in his work “Les Rites de Passage” (The Rites of Passage) in 1909.
 Van Genepp proposed the idea that the larger society is made up of many separate groups, with these separate groups divided into yet smaller subgroups or mini-societies.
 As members of society we all belong to multiple groups, some more important to us than others.
 “A house divided into rooms” is the metaphor used by Van Gennep, with a passage occurring when we leave one room, or group, to enter another.

 The ceremonies associated with rites of passage, often in the form of an initiation, have several effects on the dynamics the group, and on the individuals making the passage.
 Severe initiations produce what psychologist call a “cognitive dissonance,” which can be experienced when we voluntarily participate in an unpleasant activity in order to achieve a goal.
 Using “effort justification,” we reduce the unpleasantness of the activity by inflating the desirability of the goal.
 Hence joining the group is more important than avoiding the initiation.
-In addition, this cognitive dissonance results in increased loyalty to the group, more conformity among new members, and heightened feelings of affiliation.
-The ceremony/initiation may result in the forming of a “sacred bond” among the members of the group.

 In our society these rites of passage and their accompanying ceremonies take on many forms.
 Graduations, debutant balls, first prom, first kiss, boot camp, commissioning of an officer, weddings, a swearing-in, bar mitzvah, baptism, and retirement are but a few examples.
 This passage may result in one leaving behind the past and becoming a different person as a result of the rituals and symbolic actions of the ceremony.
 Once the rite of passage is complete one may be viewed as having a different status in society.
 A married man is a different person than the single man he was before the ceremony.